top of page

 Phillips, who is Professor of Economic and Social History at the University Of Glasgow, analyses the injustices of the strike, and shows how the pardons were won, using thirty oral history testimonies from former strikers and family members.
 They describe the injustices of arrest, conviction and employment dismissal.
 They emphasise how the National Coal Board, police and courts operated as confederates of Margaret Thatcher’s Conservative government, silencing union voice and closing pits deemed unprofitable, to maximise returns from intended privatisation.

-The Democratic Left Scotland website will carry a review of the book in due course – but for now we thought people would like to know of a ‘wee tour’ which will see Phillips speaking about his book at several branches of Waterstones, plus the Tidelines Book Fest in Irvine.
+The Democratic Left Scotland website will carry a review of the book in due course – but for now we thought people would like to know of the upcoming dates comprising the current ‘wee tour’ which sees Phillips speaking about his book at several locations.

 Click below for more details.